OpenGradient/erc-onchain-agent/agent-erc.md

         return agentInputDescription;
     }

-    /// @notice Runs the agent with the given input and returns its final answer
+    /// @notice Runs the agent with the given input synchronously.
-    ///   to the given task.
     /// @param input The input to this agent that is generated using the inputDescription.
-    /// @param resultHandler The contract that will receive the result of this agent execution,
-    ///   must support the IERCAgentClient interface.
+    /// @param resultHandler unused, only synchronous executon is supported.
-    /// @return runId for this request that will be used when providing the result
+    /// @return runId will be -1, only synchronous execution is supported.
-    ///   through the client interface.
-    /// @return result, only present when the tool was executed synchronously and runId is -1.
-    ///   Do not use unless the runId returned was -1. function run(IERCAgentTool.Input memory input, address resultHandler) external virtual returns (int256, string memory) {
+    /// @return result of the agent invocation function run(IERCAgentTool.Input memory input, address resultHandler) external virtual returns (int256, string memory) {
         require(input.params.length == 1, "Agent always expects a single parameter");